moby/moby/docs/sources/articles/dockerfile_best-practices.md

 `ruby:1.9-onbuild` or `ruby:2.0-onbuild`.

 Be careful when putting `ADD` or `COPY` in `ONBUILD`.
-The “onbuild” image will fail catastrophically if it is missing the the resource being added.
+The “onbuild” image will fail catastrophically if the new build's context is missing the resource being added.
 Adding a separate tag, as recommended above, will help mitigate this by allowing the `Dockerfile` author to make a choice.

 ## Examples For Official Repositories